Aberdeen Street

 Lin Heung Tea House, at the corner of Aberdeen Street and Wellington Street.

 Gage Street, at its junction with Aberdeen Street.
 The red sign commemorates Yang Quyun.

 Former Hollywood Road Police Married Quarters at the corner of Hollywood Road and Aberdeen Street.

 Kwong Hon Terrace Garden viewed from Aberdeen Street.

 Caine Road at its junction with the upper end of Aberdeen Street.
 The building on the right is Albron Court.

 Aberdeen Street (鴨巴甸街) is a border street dividing Sheung Wan and Central on Hong Kong Island, Hong Kong.
 It ascends from Queen's Road Central to Caine Road in Mid-Levels.
-The street is named after George Hamilton-Gordon, 4th Earl of Aberdeen, Foreign Secretary at the time of the cession of Hong Kong Island to the United Kingdom in 1842.
+The street is named after George Hamilton-Gordon, 4th Earl of Aberdeen, who was Foreign Secretary at the time of the cession of Hong Kong Island to the United Kingdom in 1842.

 History

-In the early days after 1841, while Choong Wan was planned to be business centre of Victoria City and an area of Westener population, Chinese population was removed from Choong Wan to the area around Tai Ping Shan Street in Sheung Wan and Sheung Wan became the area of Chinese population.
+In the early days after 1841, when Choong Wan was planned to be the business centre of Victoria City, and an area populated by Westerners, the native Chinese population was relocated from Choong Wan to the area around Tai Ping Shan Street in Sheung Wan.

-South of Hollywood Road was the Alice Memorial Hospital and the College of Medicine where Sun Yat-sen graduated with distinction in 1892.
-After the college was merged into the University of Hong Kong, the hospital was also moved to Bonham Road and renamed to Nethersole Hospital.
+After reclamation of land at the northern end of the island, Aberdeen Street was extended to Wing Kut Street (永吉街), a pedestrian zone which hosts a street market.

-After reclamation of island north, Aberdeen Street was extended in the north by Wing Kut Street (永吉街), a pedestrian lane which hosts a street market.
+The Alice Memorial Hospital and the College of Medicine, where Sun Yat-sen graduated with distinction in 1892, were located near the junction of Hollywood Road with Aberdeen Street.
+After the college was merged into the University of Hong Kong, the hospital was moved to the university campus on Bonham Road, and renamed Nethersole Hospital.

 Features

-The following list follows a north–south order.
+The following list of streets and landmarks follows a north–south order.
 (W) indicates the western side of the street, while (E) indicates the eastern side.